Imperial Triumphant: History

 In April 2020, Imperial Triumphant announced via Instagram that the new album would be entitled Alphaville and would be released July 21, 2020.
 Alongside this announcement a documentary video was released via Metal Injection detailing behind-the-scenes work on Alphaville and guest musicians who had collaborated, amongst them Tomas Haake of Meshuggah, longtime collaborator Colin Marston, and Trey Spruance of Mr. Bungle.
 Metal Hammer named Alphaville as the 10th best metal album of 2020.

 In May 2022, Imperial Triumphant announced their album 'Spirit of Ecstasy' with the release of the music video for the track 'Maximalist Scream'.
 This was followed up with a release of the song 'Merkurius Gilded' with accompanying music video in June, featuring guest guitars from former bandmate Max Gorelick, and Kenny G on soprano saxophone.
 'Spirit of Ecstasy' was released on 22 July 2022.

 Throughout 2023, Imperial Triumphant released a number of cover versions of songs as singles, spanning a wide range of genres.
 The series began with a cover of Radiohead's "Paranoid Android" in June, followed a month later by their version of Dizzy Gillespie's jazz standard "A Night In Tunisia".
 In September, they released their cover of Rush's "Jacob's Ladder", followed in October by a cover of Metallica's "Motorbreath".
 The final single release of 2023 was a cover of Wayne Shorter's "Nefertiti".

 In May 2024, Imperial Triumphant released Vile Luxury (Redux 1924), a remastered version of the 2018 album.

 Later in 2024, Imperial Triumphant released two singles, "Eye of Mars" on September 19 and "Hotel Sphinx" on November 13.
 The release of "Hotel Sphinx" coincided with the announcement of their sixth album, Goldstar, set to be released in March 2025.
 On January 16th, 2025, the band released the single "Lexington Delirium", featuring Tomas Haake of Meshuggah, along with revealing more details about Goldstar.
 “Pleasuredome” featuring Dave Lombardo and Meshuggah's Tomas Haake was released on February 12, 2025.
 On March 21, 2025, Goldstar was released to positive critical reviews.

 Musical style

 Imperial Triumphant's musical style has changed since formation in 2005 to encompass musical and lyrical influence from their home city of New York.
 Commenting on the release of Vile Luxury in 2018, Ezrin described the record as "our most refined and metropolitan release to date", commenting further that the band had taken "the New York City influence that shaped the world, embraced the aspect of our sonic pyramid that at its core comes from jazz, and applied it to black metal".

 Visual style

-The band members wear costumes and employ a retro-futuristic stage presence, especially referencing smoking advertisements from the first half of the 19th century.
+The band members wear costumes and employ a retro-futuristic stage presence, especially referencing smoking advertisements from the first half of the 20th century.
 Gold and black are their primary colors for costumes and stage decor.
-Aesthetically, they utilize New York City's Art Deco Architecture with jazz flair.
+Aesthetically, they utilize New York City's Art Deco architecture with jazz flair as an inspiration.